thejackshelton/ui-compiler-idea/README.md

 };
 ```

-A single JSX expression container may reference multiple state properties (e.g., `{select.isOpen.value && select.selectedLabels.value.join(", ")}`).
+A single JSX expression container may reference multiple state properties (e.g., `{select.getIsOpen.value && select.getSelectedLabels.value.join(", ")}`).
 In that case, one generated component handles all state access within that container.

 ### Phase 5: Code Generation